harvardmartian/CommentforEverything/README.md

  - Nearly 300 Special Words and Phrases!
  - Family friendly.
 Absolutely no distasteful or obscene language.  (foul language pack $12.99**)
  - Works with any number of Echo devices.
 Multiple Unlimited Echo devices!  (was 2 echo's free and $4.99 for each addtional echo device)
+ - New improved **AI** algorithm!
  - Bonus **input_text** helper now included free of charge! ( a $9.99 value!)

 ** Sold Out

 # Installation

-The project consists of 2 helpers a few scripts and a single automation.
+The **Comment for Everything** project consists of 2 helpers a few scripts and a single automation.
 All you need to do is copy and past a few lines of text into each one of these files restart HA and you'll be hearing Alexa comments in no time!

 ## Steps